 The training period contains theoretical learning and practical learning.
 We believe we have to deepen our understanding of why things are as they are in order to act.
 This understanding comes from studying, researching, meeting people, investigating.
 And it comes through actions – at CICD, in the local community, in the UK and other places in Europe.
 We start to DO already in the training period.

-The service period is spent at development projects in Africa or India.
+The service period you spend as a volunteer at a development project in Africa or India.
 We have chosen to work together with the NGO Humana People to People that runs hundreds of development projects in Africa, Asia and the Americas.
-Slowly but surely thousands of Development Instructors and Climate Activist have left their marks in countries devastated by poverty, preventable childhood deaths, AIDS and malaria, and the consequences of climate change.
+Slowly but surely thousands of Development Instructors and Climate Activists have left their marks in countries devastated by poverty, preventable childhood deaths, AIDS and malaria, and the consequences of climate change.
 For the service period your team will organise in trios, so a small group of you will volunteer in the same place.

 The last period – Bringing It to the Public - is the time to pass on what you have learned and done, so that many more people can learn from the good examples.
 This can take many forms – live presentations, articles for papers and web sites, tour of Europe.